In this Article

 In a way, emulsifiers, surfactants and detergents are pretty much the same thing.
 (Unless you’re a chemist, in which case, you’ll understand more of the subtle differences than we do.)

-Are emulsifiers and surfactants bad for the skin?
+Are Surfactants and Emulsifiers Bad for the Skin?

-In the main, emulsifiers and surfactants are well tolerated by many of us.
+In the main, surfactants and emulsifiers in skincare products are well tolerated by many of us.
 But for some of us, particularly those of us with stressed out, acne prone or sensitive skin, they can spell bad news.
 They can cause irritation and inflammation and mean that skin conditions such as acne, rosacea and psoriasis become worse.

-This is because as well as blending ingredients, allowing ingredients and water to ‘stick’ to the skin and attracting dirt, emulsifiers and surfactants can disrupt the delicate skin barrier.
+This is because as well as blending ingredients, allowing ingredients and water to ‘stick’ to the skin and attracting dirt, surfactants and emulsifiers can disrupt the delicate skin barrier.

 They can ‘wash out’ the skin of its own protective lipids (types of oils and fats) when the skin comes into contact with them and water.
-If our skin’s natural barriers are already compromised, such as in the case of having psoriasis, emulsifiers and surfactants can make matters worse causing redness, itching, irritation and heat in the skin.
+If our skin’s natural barriers are already compromised, such as in the case of having psoriasis, surfactants and emulsifiers in skincare can make matters worse causing redness, itching, irritation and heat in the skin.

 Types of emulsifiers commonly used in skin care products include sodium lauryl sulphate (SLS), benzalkonium chloride, behentrimonium methosulphate, cetearyl alcohol, stearic acid, glyceryl stearate and ceteareth-20.
 But some are better tolerated than others.